Repairs

 If you are waiting for:

-Roofing, bricklaying or groundworks: two weeks
+Roofing, bricklaying or groundworks: three weeks

 An electrician: one week